 Other things to note may be a loss of appetite or engagement in things they once enjoyed.
-Insomnia and increased energy at odd hours is also something to watch for.
+Insomnia and increased energy at odd hours are also something to watch for if you suspect an addiction.
 People who are high on MDMA can become orally fixated, tending to suck and chew on candies and other substances.
 They may also engage in heightened or unsafe sexual practices.

-There is no one way to treat addiction, therefore we design every program around the specific needs of the individual.
+There is no one way to treat addiction.
+Therefore, we design every program around the specific needs of the individual.
 MDMA addiction can be tricky to spot as the addict often suffers mental withdrawal rather than physical symptoms.
-It can also be difficult because MDMA is hard to test for– as it leaves the system within a few days, so a simple urine analysis or saliva testing can fail to recognize an addiction.
+It can also be challenging because MDMA is hard to test for, as it leaves the system within a few days.

-Common withdrawal symptoms are anxiety, depression, paranoia, mood swings, panic attacks, psychosis, or violent thoughts and behaviors.
-Usually the addict has a hard time admitting they have a problem and instead will seek out the drug as a source of comfort rather than treatment.
-It is important that the addict be under the supervision of professional who can monitor and ease their adverse effects, thereby also easing the user’s desire for relapse.
+Usually, the individual has a hard time admitting they have a problem and instead will seek out the drug as a source of comfort rather than treatment.
+They must be under the supervision of a professional who can monitor and ease their adverse effects, thereby reducing the user’s chance of relapse.

-At Silicon Beach Treatment Center we are here to provide necessary information, tips, resources, and treatment to individuals needing or seeking help.
-As addiction treatment professionals, it is our mission to help individuals experiencing the pain of substance abuse disorder which includes MDMA addiction.
+At Silicon Beach Treatment Center, we provide the necessary information, tips, resources, and treatment to individuals needing or seeking help.
+As addiction treatment professionals, it is our mission to help individuals experiencing the pain of substance abuse disorder, which includes MDMA addiction.
 We believe that everyone deserves a chance to change their lives for the better.
-Therefore, we want individuals who have misused or overdosed on MDMA to know that we care for their well-being, and that change is possible.
+Therefore, we want individuals who have misused or overdosed on MDMA to know that we care for their well-being and that change is possible.

 We are looking forward to helping you or your loved one as soon as possible.
-We are located in Los Angeles, CA. To reach our staff via phone, please feel free to call us at 833-LA-REHAB.
-If you would like to reach our team via email click here, where you can also check out the programs we have available.
-All information that we collect from those that are seeking help or loved ones looking to help someone are all confidential and never shared with any third-party entity.
+We are located in Los Angeles, CA. To reach our staff via phone, please feel free to call us at 213.460.1706.
+You can also check out the programs we have available.
+All information that we collect from those seeking help or loved ones looking to help someone is confidential and never shared with any third-party entity.